TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Problem Statement and System Model

 \subsection{Threat Model}

-We model the malicious sequencers as Byzantine adversaries, \ie, they can behave in arbitrary ways.
-The threat model of sequencers consists of three cases: the honest sequencers with/without compromised TEEs, the malicious sequencers with compromised TEEs, and the malicious sequencers with uncompromised TEEs. \begin{packeditemize} \item \textbf{Case 1: Honest sequencers with uncompromised TEEs.} The honest sequencers with their TEEs do not deviate from the protocol.
+We model the malicious sequencers as Byzantine adversaries, \ie, they can behave in arbitrary ways. {To capture the different types of threats each component may introduce, we define the malicious behavior of the sequencer and its TEE separately.
+The threat model of sequencers consists of four cases: the honest sequencers with either compromised or uncompromised TEEs, and the malicious sequencers with either compromised or uncompromised TEEs.} \begin{packeditemize} \item \textbf{Case 1: Honest sequencers with uncompromised TEEs.} The honest sequencers with their TEEs do not deviate from the protocol.

 \item \textbf{Case 2: Honest sequencers with compromised TEEs.} The honest sequencers with their TEEs do not deviate from the protocol.

 \item \textbf{Case 3: Malicious sequencers with uncompromised TEEs.} The malicious sequencers have full control over the operating system of their TEEs, including root access and control over the network.
 The sequencers can arbitrarily launch, suspend, resume, terminate, and crash TEEs at any time.
 Besides, the sequencers can delay, replay, drop, and inspect the messages sent to and from TEEs, \ie, manipulating input/output messages of TEEs.
 In other words, the TEE cannot guarantee availability due to these manipulations.